Roshan21312/Projects/README.md

 # Projects
-This Repository contains details of project I have worked on.
-Each Project folder contain a Readme file which gives you a brief overview of particulr project.
+This Repository contains details of project I have worked on. \n Each Project folder contain a Readme file which gives you a brief overview of particulr project.
 (There might be some without anything in Readme)